Flag of Bosnia and Herzegovina: Alternative flag proposals

 The first flag that was proposed in the First Set of Proposals was the "Czech Pattern", similar to the flag of the Czech Republic.
 It was intended to represent all three constitutive nations living in Bosnia and Herzegovina.
 The next proposal was the "Laurel branch".
-It is based on the light blue colour of the United Nations Flag.
+It is based on the light blue color of the United Nations Flag.
 It would have had a golden olive branch in the middle.
 The olive branch is taken from the United Nations emblem.
 The flag would have only one branch.
 The branch was rotated around 30 degrees counterclockwise.
 The third proposal was the "Map" proposal.
-It would also use the United Nations light blue colour; however, there would be the addition of a white outline map of Bosnia and Herzegovina.
-No official text was ever published specifying the colour of the outline, but it probably would have been white.
+It would also use the United Nations light blue color; however, there would be the addition of a white outline map of Bosnia and Herzegovina.
+No official text was ever published specifying the color of the outline, but it probably would have been white.

 The Second Set of Proposals had flags that were truly representative of Bosnia and Herzegovina as a whole.
 The first flag design was a diagonally striped tricolor pattern of red to white to blue (different colors but in the same pattern as the Flag of the Republic of the Congo).
 In the centre there would be a blue map of Bosnia and Herzegovina outlined in yellow in the middle inside a circle of 10 five-pointed yellow stars.
 The flag would have been a 1:2 ratio.
 The second flag proposed was very similar except it had 12 five-pointed stars to represent the European Union.
 The Flag of Europe has the 12 five-pointed stars.
 The third design was a bit more different from the first two designs.
-The diagonal tricolour shape was kept, but the diagonal white stripe was made wider so that the angle was not perfectly 45 degrees.
+The diagonal tricolur shape was kept, but the diagonal white stripe was made wider so that the angle was not perfectly 45 degrees.
 In the center there was a yellow map of Bosnia and Herzegovina outlined in green and under it there were two green olive branches.
 The olive branch pattern was the same one that the United Nations uses in its flag.
 The final fourth design was kept the same emblem from the third design, but did not have the diagonal stripes.
-Instead it had a horizontal tricolour pattern of blue, white, and red (from top to bottom), similar to that of the former Yugoslavia.
+Instead it had a horizontal tricolor pattern of blue, white, and red (from top to bottom), similar to that of the former Yugoslavia.